 A pie chart requires at least two columns of data:

 - Column A: Categories.
-Names of the channels, campaigns, sources, or segments you want to view.
+Names of the channels, campaigns, sources, or segments you want to visualize.

 - Column B: Values.
 Absolute numbers or percentages.
 The tool automatically calculates the proportions.